SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper.md

 </div>
 </div>

-The content of this file is in fact standard python code that must define at least one function named *createScene*.
-This function is the entry point used by Sofa to fill the simulation's content and this is the place where you will type your scene's description.

-The *..autolink::STLIB::MainHeader* line is calling a scene templates from the ..autolink::STLIB library.
-This template adds a set of selected components that are needed for most of simulation.
-Once loaded you can explore the loaded scene graph in the sofa GUI and, by double clicking on components, get their internal properties and self documentations.

-According to its documentation this template load the following sofa components:
+You should notice that the scenegraph view have changed.
+This is because the ..autolink::STLIB::MainHeader creates a set of components that are the one needed for most common simulation scenarios.
+A such python function, that creates scene elements, will be refered as scene templates in the following.
+The ..autolink::STLIB::MainHeader scene template, according to its [documentation](http://stlib.readthedocs.io/en/latest/_autosummary/stlib.scene.html#stlib.scene.MainHeader), loads the following sofa components:
 ```qml
    {
       ..autolink::Sofa::VisualStyle,